kenenx/IronClad/documentation/proposal/proposal.md

 ## User Interface
 --------------------------
-Ironclad will be designed for small screen devices and it is expected to be used on users phones in the gym.
+Ironclad will be optimised for small screen devices as it is expected to be used on users phones in the gym.
+The user interface will be intuitive and user-friendly, with the navbar at the bottom so it is easy to reach with users' thumbs, ensuring ease of use during workout sessions.

 ![Wireframes](.\img\ironcladwireframe1.PNG)